Vidhang05/Thiranex/README.md

+# Overview
+This project is a Student Management System implemented in C++.
+It demonstrates core programming concepts such as Object Oriented Programming OOP, file handling, and data validation.
+The system stores student records in a text file and ensures data integrity through validation and duplicate checks.

+# Features
+Add new student records
+Display all students
+Search student by roll number
+Update student details
+Delete student records
+Prevent duplicate roll numbers
+Input validation for name age and roll number

+# Technologies Used
+C++
+Classes and Objects
+File Handling using ifstream and ofstream
+String manipulation
+Input validation
+Menu driven programming

+# File Structure
+student_management.cpp main source code students.txt data storage file

+# Learning Outcomes
+Practical implementation of OOP concepts
+Handling real world data using files
+Writing robust and user friendly console applications

-# Thiranex
+# Future Improvements
-Student Management System (C++) – A menu-driven console app to manage student records using file handling.
-Supports add, display, search, update, and delete operations with input validation and duplicate roll number checks.
-Demonstrates OOP concepts and persistent data storage.
+GUI version using Qt or Java Swing
+Database integration using MySQL
+Search by name or course
+Sorting and filtering options